Seeking House District Leader Volunteers to Make a Better Tomorrow

 The position involves a good deal of critical responsibility, including connecting people in different sections of the party, hearing concerns, and making commitments to deliver materials and to support the work of the Neighborhood Leaders.

-House District Leaders are appointed by the county party chair, and serve a term that will end at the first central committee organizing meeting after the 2020 election.
+House District Leaders are appointed by the county party chair, and serve a term that will end at the central committee organizing meeting following an election.
 We’re looking for people of all types, abilities, languages, and skill sets to join us.

-Feel free to contact the campaign chair at email@example.com to inquire!
+Feel free to contact our campaign chair at firstname.lastname@example.org to inquire!